These are devices exposed in Ironclad regardless of target system when present, with standardized interfaces.

 getrandom

-way avoid certain kinds of DoS attacks.
+, as that may avoid certain kinds of DoS

 null